SysKitTeam/docs-monitor/how-to/citrix-xenapp/monitor-citrix-xenapp6-published-applications.md

 ---
-description: This article describes how to configure your server to monitor Citrix Published Applications with the SysKit Monitor.
+description: This article describes how to configure your server to monitor Citrix Published Applications with the Syskit Monitor.
 ---

-# Configure SysKit Monitor for Citrix XenApp 6.x Published Application monitoring
+# Configure Syskit Monitor for Citrix XenApp 6.x Published Application monitoring

 In order for monitoring to be successful, these are the steps you will have to perform on **each Citrix XenApp Server** where you run published applications.